Women's History Month showcases opportunities for students

 Once the pandemic is over and we are able to travel again, we also offer the Gender and Women’s Studies – Study Abroad to London, England in the spring semester each year, where students learn about women by attending the Women of the World Festival and other planned events in London during the week of International Women’s Day.

 How can we learn more?

-Dr. Gulbis is an instructor in Madison College’s Sociology department.
+Dr. Gulbis instructor in Madison College’s Sociology department.
 She is the co-coordinator for the Gender and Women’s Studies Certificate, and the Data Analytics Certificate and serves as the Social Science pre-major coordinator for the Liberal Arts Transfer program.
 Dr. Gulbis is also a Phi Theta Kappa advisor for the Madison College Beta Beta Psi chapter.